pure-js/quiz-react-app/README.md

 npm run deploy
 ```
 ## Automatic deploy
-For aytomatic deploy just add new tag, and Travis CI will make a new build
+For automatic deploy just add new tag, and Travis CI will make a new build